gardener/etcd-backup-restore/doc/usage/getting_started.md

 * For  `Google Cloud Storage`:
    1. The service account json file should be provided in the `~/.gcp` as a `service-account-file.json` file.
+   2. The service account json file should be provided and it's file path should be made available as environment variable: `GOOGLE_APPLICATION_CREDENTIALS`

 * For `Azure Blob storage`:
    1. The secret file should be provided and it's file path should be made available as environment variables: `AZURE_APPLICATION_CREDENTIALS` or `AZURE_APPLICATION_CREDENTIALS_JSON`.